Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 As we know, swift does not support class level multiple inheritance.

+Since, multiple inheritance is a very important feature of inheritance, swift do support multiple inheritance through **protocols**.

 # Important Question about Swift Inheritance

 Now, a question can arise, Why swift does not support class level multiple inheritance?